ABOUT TODAY’S GUEST

 Q: How many people are on your team?

-- We have everything from research to products in market today to research on products that may be 10 years out.
+- We have everything from products in market today to research on products that may be 10 years out.

 - I’m never bored in this role.

 Q: What’s it like working with Mark Zuckerberg and Sheryl Sandberg?